More about this area

 The force says...

-The force area has rural towns, countryside and urban areas including the city of Newport (ethnic diversity, mainline rail, football team, retail and leisure facilities, industrial port and a university).
+The county of Gwent includes the city of Newport, which is the third largest urban centre in Wales.
+The city has a mainline railway, football team, retail and leisure facilities, industrial port and a university.
 High volumes of traffic using the M4 and large regeneration projects bring benefits and complexities.

 Disclaimer: the above statement has been prepared by Gwent Police.
 The views and information in it are not necessarily those of HMICFRS.